 - and a ventilation range hood.

-The kitchen also has a double base stainless steel sink and a really compact slide out washing machine for your laundry from Haier.
+The kitchen also has a double base stainless steel sink and a really compact slide out washing machine for your laundry.

 This tiny house design even includes slide out trash cans underneath the sink.
 This area is also where the water heater is located.